 Robert M. Brandon

-President and Co-Founder Robert M. Brandon is a public interest attorney with more than 30 years of public policy, legal, legislative, media and campaign experience at the federal, state and local levels.
-Mr. Brandon co-founded the Fair Elections Legal Network in 2006 as a national, nonpartisan advocacy organization based in Washington, D.C. whose overall mission is to remove barriers to registration and voting for traditionally underrepresented constituencies and improve overall election administration through administrative, legal, and legislative reform.
+President and Co-Founder Mr. Brandon co-founded the Fair Elections Legal Network in 2006 as a national, nonpartisan organization whose mission is to remove barriers to registration and voting for traditionally underrepresented constituencies and improve overall election administration through administrative, legal, and legislative reform.
+FELN provides technical assistance, materials and legal analysis and support to a variety of mobilization organizations representing students and youth, minorities and other underrepresented groups.
+Mr. Brandon has more than 35 years of public policy, legislative, media and campaign experience at the federal, state and local levels.
+He has specialized in health policy, tax policy, access to higher education and internet policy at federal agencies, in Congress, and at the state and local level.
 Mr. Brandon has experience in all aspects of election law, how mobilization organizations interact with those laws and on voter suppression.
-Over the last nine years, he has held trainings on election law, interacted with election officials and non-profit voter registration and voter engagement organizations.
-Mr. Brandon is President of Robert M. Brandon and Associates, a public affairs firm that works to advance public interest and grassroots goals.
-Over the last fifteen years, he has specialized in consumer issues involving health care and telecommunication and Internet policy at the federal administrative level, in Congress, and at the state and local level.
-He has also participated in a number of healthcare initiatives involving regional business interests and underserved communities.
-He has coordinated national issue campaigns on progressive tax policy and on college access and affordability.
-Mr. Brandon has been an advisor to the White House on health care strategy.
-Earlier in his career, he served as Washington Director of Citizen Action, the Executive Director of the Citizen/ Labor Energy Coalition and Director of the Tax Reform Research Group.
-He has been an adjunct lecturer in law at the George Washington University Law School.
+Over the last 10 years, he has held trainings on election law, interacted with election officials and non-profit voter registration and voter engagement organizations.
+He chairs the health planning agency for Washington DC.
+Mr. Brandon has been an advisor to the White House on health care strategy and an adjunct lecturer in law at the George Washington University Law School.
+He has written and testified extensively, and appeared on numerous national TV and radio shows.
+He received his JD from the National Law Center at George Washington University where he was an editor of the Law Journal and elected Order of the Coif, and received his BA from the Maxwell School at Syracuse University.
 He has written and testified extensively, and appeared on numerous national and local TV and radio shows.
 Mr. Brandon is a member of the Bar of the District of Columbia.
-Mr. Brandon can be reached by email at firstname.lastname@example.org
+He can be reached by email at email@example.com

 Co-Founder Elizabeth Holtzman is Counsel to Herrick, Feinstein, LLP, which she joined after twenty years of distinguished government service.
 She served in the United States House of Representatives for eight years and won national attention for her role on the House Judiciary Committee during Watergate.
 During her eight years as District Attorney of Kings County (Brooklyn, NY), she successfully argued before the United States Supreme Court, pioneered new strategies for prosecuting various crimes and led the effort to overturn a law permitting removal of blacks from juries.
 The only woman ever elected Comptroller of New York City, she made affordable housing a priority.
 She also authored a gun manufacturer liability bill that was signed into law.
 Ms. Holtzman was appointed by President Clinton to the Nazi and Japanese Imperial War Criminal Records Interagency Working Group, which oversees the declassification of U.S. government Nazi war crimes files.
 Ms. Holtzman has also been appointed by Secretary of Defense Chuck Hagel to the Response Systems to Adult Sexual Assault Crimes Panel.
 Ms. Holtzman can be reached by email at firstname.lastname@example.org